Curriculum and Courses

 For more information, contact the Institute for TESOL Studies or visit the website: www.huntington.edu/tesol.

-Courses in Master of Education Program
+Graduate Courses in Education

 Students gain knowledge and skills needed for analyzing, preparing, applying and reporting educational research.
 This course will prepare students for their field-based research project.